brianmcn/Zelda1RandoTools/doc/install.md

 Z-Tracker 1.1 is available for Windows.
 (For Linux, check out [v1.0](https://github.com/brianmcn/Zelda1RandoTools/blob/v1.0/doc/TOC.md).)

-The Windows version is released as a .zip file folder of the executable and all its helper files.
+The app is released as a .zip file folder of the executable and all its helper files.
 Download the .zip file, and then

  - unzip the folder somewhere (wherever you want to store this installation of Z-Tracker)
  - run Z1R_WPF.exe to start the program
- - running it will also create a ZTracker.lnk shortcut in the folder, which you can copy wherever you like (e.g. place the shortcut on your Desktop, for easy double-click startup in the future)
+ - running it will also create a ZTracker.lnk shortcut in the folder, which you can optionally copy wherever you like (e.g. place the shortcut on your Desktop, for easy double-click startup in the future)

 TODO update